m-axamus/whatisthis/README.md

 what.isFlt(num, m)      m = 1, checking if the variable can be a float. m = 2, checking if the variable is a float

-what.isInt(num)         checking if the variable is an integer
+what.isInt(num)         m = 1, checking if the variable can be an integer. m = 2, checking if the variable is an integer

 what.isLst(list)        checking if the variable is a list